- Article (1) Definitions

 Article (25) Public Notary Appointment Mechanism

-Outside the State, the Public Notaries' duties shall be performed by the authorized consuls of the State or their corresponding officers of the diplomatic missions, according to the controls to be described in a cabinet resolution based on the Minister's proposal.
+Outside the State, the Public Notaries' duties shall be performed by the accredited consuls of the State or their corresponding officers of the diplomatic missions, according to the controls to be described in a cabinet resolution based on the Minister's proposal.

-Article (27) Public Notary's Nature-of-work Allowance
+Article (27) Public Notary's Nature-of-Work Allowance

 Article (28) Legislation of Human Resources in the Federal Government